liflab/beepbeep-3-book/pre-markdown/dictionary/README.md

 {@img images/Processor-generic.png}{Processor}{.6}

-This class itself is abstract; nevertheless, it provides important methods for handling input/output event queues, connecting processors together, etc. However, if you write your own processor, you will most likely want to inherit from its child, `SingleProcessor`, which does some more work for you.
+This class itself is abstract; nevertheless, it provides important methods for handling input/output event queues, connecting processors together, etc. However, if you write your own processor, you will most likely want to inherit from its child, `SynchronousProcessor`, which does some additional work.
 The `Processor` class does not assume anything about the type of events being input or output.
 All its input and output queues are therefore declared as containing instances of `Object`, Java's most generic type.